Komikan

 There are different triangular patterned board designs attached to the Alquerque board, and therefore Komikan has several variants.
 The standard triangular board (with one horizontal line across the breadth of the triangle, and one vertical line along the length of the triangle) described by Stewart Culin in 1898 (as Solitario) is only one of them.
 In 1918-19, Matus Z. described a Komikan board with a triangular board with two horizontal lines across its breadth, a single vertical line along its length, and two shorter vertical lines where the shorter horizontal line (the one closest to the Alquerque board) intersects with the triangle's two sides.
 Another board described in 1980 by J. Alcina Franch described a Taptana board with a heart-shaped triangular board with a curve line connecting to a little circle that touches the Alquerque board.
 This board was found at Chinchero, Peru near the capitol, Cuzco, scratched on a Pre-Hispanic wall.
 This board has been used as an argument that Komikan or Taptana is a Pre-Hispanic or Pre-Columbian indigenous game of South America.
 The last Inca emperor Atahualpa is shown on an illustration to play taptana in the Cajamarca jail with his Spanish guard (from Waman Puma de Ayala in his book written in 1615 pgs.
 388, 390) before his death in 1533.
 The Taptana board, however, is missing a triangular board attached to it, and therefore, it looks to be a standard Alquerque board.
 Whether or not Komikan or Taptana is indigenous to South America, all other sources so far are after Columbus' discovery of the Americas.

 Another early description of the Mapuche (Araucanian) game was described by J. I. Molina in 1787.
 It described that the sheep or goats step forward.
-The puma or jaguar (or leon) was allowed to make multiple short leaps in capturing the sheep or goats.
+The puma or jaguar was allowed to make multiple short leaps in capturing the sheep or goats.